aquavis12/eco-save-calculator/README.md

 ## Installation

-To set up the project, you need to install the following packages:
+To set up the project, you need to install the following packages(Use --force if any dependecy issues comes up):

 ```bash
 # Material UI and related dependencies